-Ron Mills - rmills@tigusa.com John Landau - jlandau@tigusa.com 210.945.7885 7373 Broadway, Suite 108 | San Antonio, Texas 78209 | www.tigusa.com Approved by the Texas Real Estate Commission for Voluntary Use Texas law requires all real estate licensees to give the following information about brokerage services to prospective buyers, tenants, sellers and landlords.
-Information About Brokerage Services efore working with a real estate broker, you should know that the duties of a broker depend on whom the broker represents.
-If you are a prospective seller or landlord (owner) or a prospective buyer or tenant (buyer), you should know that the broker who lists the property for sale or lease is the owner's agent.
-A broker who acts as a subagent represents the owner in cooperation with the listing broker.
-A broker who acts as a buyer's agent represents the buyer.
+Texas law requires all real estate licensees to give the following information about brokerage services to prospective buyers, tenants, sellers and landlords.

+Information About Brokerage Services

+Before working with a real estate broker, you should know that the duties of a broker depend on whom the broker represents.
+If you are a prospective seller or landlord (owner) or a prospective buyer or tenant (buyer) you should know that the broker who lists the property for sale or lease is the owner's agent.
+A broker who acts as subagent represents the owner in a cooperation with the listing broker.
 A broker may act as an intermediary between the parties if the parties consent in writing.
 A broker can assist you in locating a property, preparing a contract or lease, or obtaining financing without representing you.
 A broker is obligated by law to treat you honestly.

 IF THE BROKER REPRESENTS THE OWNER:

-The broker becomes the owner's agent by entering into an agreement with the owner, usually through a written-listing agreement, or by agreeing to act as a subagent by accepting an offer of subagency from the listing broker.
+The broker becomes the owner's agent by entering into an agreement with the owner, usually through a written listing agreement, or by agreeing to act as a subagent by accepting an offer of subagency from the listing broker.
 A subagent may work in a different real estate office.
-A listing broker or subagent can assist the buyer but does not represent the buyer and must place the interests of the owner first.
+A listing broker or subagent can assist the buyer but does not represent the buyer and must place the interest of the owner first.
 The buyer should not tell the owner's agent anything the buyer would not want the owner to know because an owner's agent must disclose to the owner any material information known to the agent.

 IF THE BROKER REPRESENTS THE BUYER:

 The broker becomes the buyer's agent by entering into an agreement to represent the buyer, usually through a written buyer representation agreement.
 A buyer's agent can assist the owner but does not represent the owner and must place the interests of the buyer first.
-The owner should not tell a buyer's agent anything the owner would not want the buyer to know because a buyer's agent must disclose to the buyer any material information known to the agent.
+The owner should not tell a buyer's agent anything the owner would not want the buyer to know because a buyer's agent must disclose to the buyer any material information know to the agent.

 IF THE BROKER ACTS AS AN INTERMEDIARY: